repository-preservation/lcmap-tap/README.md

   * NBR
   * NBR-2
 * Display RGB visualizations of Landsat ARD
-* Export plotted Landsat ARD and/or indices to CSV format
+* Export plotted Landsat ARD surface reflectance, brightness temperature, and index values to a .csv file
 * Save a plot figure as a .png file
 * Save a Landsat ARD RGB display as a .png file
 * Save ESRI point shapefile for plotted coordinates